HOUSE OF GAMES

 House of Games is a brilliant exploration of crime and itís addiction.
 It also explores the psychological aspects of con artistry in a mind-blowing way as only a writer like David Mamet can execute.
 Itís a masterfully written and strongly acted piece, not to mention the marking of a nice little bonus career as a director for the brilliant Mamet.

-A quite superb looking presentation of a 20-year-old pic.
+A most superb looking presentation of a film with 30-plus years to it.
 Cinematographer Juan Ruiz Anchia was brought in to supervise the new transfer, and the result is truly impressive.
 The film is nearly free of any daytime sequences, as most if it takes place in night or set in darkly lit areas.
-The anamorphic picture for this Criterion release is, as a result, all the more impressive.
-Some slight grain detected briefly, but thatís only a minor complaint for an otherwise fantastic looking disc.
+The anamorphic picture for this Criterion Blu-ray release is, as a result, all the more impressive.

-No one is conned here, as Criterion unloads a mighty deck of extras for this release.
-The disc includes a commentary with David Mamet and consultant/actor/magician Ricky Jay, as well as brand new video interviews with actors Lindsay Crouse and Joe Mantegna, as well as the short documentary ďDavid Mamet On House Of GamesĒ, which was shot on location during the film's preparation and production.
+Criterion unloads a mighty deck of extras for this Blu-ray release.
+The disc includes a commentary with David Mamet and consultant/actor/magician Ricky Jay, as well as interviews with actors Lindsay Crouse and Joe Mantegna.Also featured is the short documentary ďDavid Mamet On House Of GamesĒ, which was shot on location during the film's preparation and production.
 Lastly, thereís Storyboard Detail, a Theatrical Trailer, and an essay by critic Kent Jones and excerpts from Mamet's introduction to the published screenplay.

 You learn a lot of dangerous stuff watching House of Games, and thatís what makes it so completely riveting.
 David Mamet, in his directorial debut, weaves together a terrific and memorable psychological con game between two gritty characters.
 And this outstanding new Blu-ray release from Criterion is a gamble truly worth taking!